Nova Scotia Wills Act Explained: Complete Guide

 E.P. v.
 S. P., 2016 NSSC 173, para 27

 A Voice of the Child Report can be helpful in litigation, but they are not always appropriate in the circumstances.
-Our lawyers at Lenehan Musgrave can assist you in determining whether this is something that would be of help to your case, and whether or not it would be reasonable to pursue one.
+Our lawyers at LM Legal Solutions can assist you in determining whether this is something that would be of help to your case, and whether or not it would be reasonable to pursue one.
 Contact us today at (902) 466-2200 or submit the form below to book your family law consultation.

 Understanding Parental Alienation